wazo-platform/wazo-doc/source/administration/recordings/recording_campaigns.rst

 Logging
 -------

-Two log files are specifically generated to monitor the recordings:
+One log file is specifically generated to monitor the recordings.
+It can be accessed via :menuselection:`Service --> IPBX --> Control --> Asterisk log files`.

-* /var/log/xivo_recording_agi.log: a "technical" log, allowing to track any errors during the recording process
-* /var/log/asterisk/xivo-recording.log: a log listing the various accesses to the recordings (download, deletion, automatic deletion).
-This log file is accessible via the web interface, in